REditorSupport/vscode-R/sess/README.md

 1. **Elimination of File Watchers**: Replaces unreliable OS-level file system watchers with persistent WebSocket connections for instantaneous event pushing.
 2. **On-Demand Evaluation**: Evaluations of the Global Environment are now performed only when requested by the client, reducing R's background workload.
 3. **Unified Standard**: Unifies all structured communication under the **JSON-RPC 2.0** standard across a single WebSocket connection.

+### Connection Discovery & Reconnection

+While `sess` primarily uses WebSockets for low-latency communication, it uses a file-based discovery mechanism to handle VS Code window reloads and support manual connections:

+1. **Initial Connection**: VS Code passes `SESS_PORT` and `SESS_TOKEN` environment variables when launching R. R connects directly.
+2. **Discovery File**: VS Code writes the current connection info to `~/.vscode-R/sessions/{PID}.json`.
+3. **Reconnection**: If disconnected (e.g., after a window reload), R retries connecting by reading the file to find the new port and token.
+Automatic reconnection is skipped for manual connections (where port/token were passed as arguments).